If a political candidate offered you $1,000 a month, would you vote for them?

 This isn’t a mayoral hopeful buying votes to make a runoff.
 This is Andrew Yang, Democratic presidential candidate, talking about why Americans are going to need a Universal Basic Income after the robots take all our jobs.

-Yang, a tech entrepreneur from New York, was at Greenhouse Lofts in Logan Square earlier this week to rally Chicago members of the “Yang Gang," as his supporters call themselves, and sell copies of his book, The War on Normal People.
+Yang, a tech entrepreneur from New York, was at Greenhouse Lofts in Logan Square in March to rally Chicago members of the “Yang Gang," as his supporters call themselves, and sell copies of his book, The War on Normal People.

 I went to see Yang because a presidential candidate who visits Chicago is as rare as an honest alderman.
 The Midwest will be the battleground of the 2020 general election, but that won’t include Illinois, an irredeemably blue state considered a gimme for the Democrats.